 - When completing line 1, include any interest expense from Schedule P (541), line 4a, that was paid or accrued on indebtedness properly attributable to property held for investment within the meaning of IRC Section 163(d)(5).
 An example is interest on a home equity loan whose proceeds were invested in stocks or bonds.
-This interest might be deductible as home mortgage interest for regular tax, but is not deductible for AMT. - When entering the 2017 disallowed investment interest expense on line 2, use the 2017 AMT disallowed investment interest expense. - When completing line 4f, refigure the gross investment income, any net gain from the disposition of property held for investment, and any investment expenses, by taking into account all of the AMT adjustments and tax preferences that apply.
+This interest might be deductible as home mortgage interest for regular tax, but is not deductible for AMT. - When entering the 2020 disallowed investment interest expense on line 2, use the 2020 AMT disallowed investment interest expense. - When completing line 4f, refigure the gross investment income. any net gain from the disposition of property held for investment, and any investment expenses, by taking into account all of the AMT adjustments and tax preferences that apply.

-The adjustment is the difference between the AMT form FTB 3526, line 8, and the regular tax form FTB 3526, line 8.
+The adjustment is the difference between the AMT form FTB 3526. line 8, and the regular tax form FTB 3526, line 8.
 If the amount figured for AMT is more than that figured for regular tax, enter the adjustment as a negative amount.

-Line 4b - Personal property taxes and real property taxes Enter on this line any state and local personal property taxes and state, local, or foreign real property taxes that are included on Form 541, line 11.
+Line 4b - Personal property taxes and real property taxes

+Enter on this line any state and local personal property taxes and state, local, or foreign real property taxes that are included on Form 541, line 11.

-Line 4c - Miscellaneous itemized deductions from Form 541, line 15b Miscellaneous itemized deductions subject to the 2% AGI limitation are not deductible for AMT purposes.
+Line 4c - Miscellaneous itemized deductions from Form 541, line 15b Miscellaneous itemized deductions subject to the 2% adjusted gross income (AGI) limitation are not deductible for AMT purposes.

-Line 4d - Refund of personal property taxes and real property taxes Enter on this line any refunds of taxes the estate or trust received in 2018 if all the following apply:
+Line 4d - Refund of personal property taxes and real property taxes Enter on this line any refunds of taxes the estate or trust received in 2021 if all the following apply:

-- Are those described in line 4b above
+- · Are those described in line 4b above

 - Are attributable to a taxable year after 1986

 - Were deducted in a taxable year after 1986

-Line 4e - Depreciation of property placed in service after 1986 If you filed federal Schedule C (Form 1040); Schedule C-EZ (Form 1040), Net Profit From Business; Schedule E (Form 1040); or Schedule F (Form 1040) and have tangible property that you began depreciating after 1986, you must use the Alternative Depreciation System (ADS) to calculate AMT depreciation as follows:
+Line 4e - Depreciation of property placed in service after 1986 If you filed federal Schedules C, E, or F and have tangible property which you began depreciating after 1986, you must use the Alternative Depreciation System (ADS) to calculate AMT depreciation as follows: